Jollywatt/typst-fletcher/src/paths.typ

   ///
   /// -> "miter" | "round"
   join: "miter",
-  /// The radius of round of bevelled corners.
+  /// The radius of round or bevelled corners.
   ///
   /// For round corners, this is the radius of curvature.
 For bevelled corners, this is the
   /// radius of the tangent circle between the bevel face and the sides of the corner.